FollowTheProcess/cookie_pypackage/README.md

 * Add repo to Pyupio

-* If you wish to deploy packages to PyPI using the `release` workflow, you will also need to add your PyPI password to the repository secrets as `PYPI_PASSWORD`.
+* If you wish to deploy packages to PyPI using the `CI` workflow.
+You will need to create a [PyPI API Token](https://pypi.org/help/#apitoken) and save it in your repository secrets under the name `PYPI_API_TOKEN`.

 * That should be it, from now on everything will be handled automatically.
 All you need to do is write code, tests and docs!
 Your code will be style checked, your tests will be run etc.